 Coming out of the pandemic the 2019 CDBG PY was interrupted.
-Many projects were put on hold and some have had to be sent out for rebid with the cost of material and thus programs vastly increasing.
+Many projects were put on hold and some had to be sent out for rebid with the cost of material and thus programs vastly increasing.
 Some programs have taken longer to expend funds than expected.
+As we have returned to a "new normal" we have seen an increase in the applications and production of home rehabilitation work over the past two program years.
+Funding will continue to be dispersed in the future at an expedited rate to ensure timeliness of spending and goals are achieved as we close out the 5 year 2020-2024 Consolidated Plan.

-Funding allocated for Huntington Station Revitalization has been earmarked to support improvements at a park within Huntington Station.
-Town is currently in bidding process and expects the project to begin fall 2022.
+Funding allocated for Huntington Station Revitalization projects have been earmarked to support improvements at parks within Huntington Station.
+Town has bid out the project and is in the final stages of completion with construction set to finish in the year 2025.